-Hand-hammered wall sculptures made from recycled 55-gallon steel oil drums by master metalworkers in Croix-des-Bouquets, Haiti, the world center for Haitian metal art.
-Each piece is entirely handmade and one of it’s kind: no stamping, no machinery, no repetition.
+Majestic grey whales, hand-hammered from recycled steel oil drums in Croix-des-Bouquets, Haiti.
+Every piece is entirely handmade and one of a kind.
+No stamping, no machinery, no repetition.

-The process begins with flattening a discarded steel oil drum.
-The artist traces their design in chalk, with motifs drawn from Haitian nature and culture, then works with chisels and hammers to cut, shape, and decorate the metal entirely by hand.
-Every leaf vein, every bead, every contour and dot is stippled with a hammer and nail.
-When finished, many artists chisel their name into the piece itself.
+The process begins by flattening a discarded steel oil drum.
+The artist sketches the design in chalk, drawing inspiration from Haiti's plants, animals, and everyday life.
+Using only chisels and hammers, they cut, shape, and decorate the steel entirely by hand.
+Every leaf vein, bead, contour, and textured dot is created with simple hand tools.
+Many artists chisel their signature into the finished piece.

-In the village of Croix-des-Bouquets, the sound of hammer on chisel is constant; a working soundtrack to one of the Caribbean’s most vital craft traditions.
+In the village of Croix-des-Bouquets, the sound of hammer on chisel is constant, the everyday rhythm of one of the Caribbean's most enduring craft traditions.

-This collection is curated by Casey Riddell, who has worked directly with Haitian metal artists for over 20 years, supporting as many as 120 artists through fair trade relationships.
-Every purchase flows directly to the artist, their workshop, their apprentices, and their family.
+This collection is imported by Casey Riddell, who has worked directly with Haitian metal artists for more than 20 years, supporting as many as 120 artists through long-term fair trade partnerships.
+Every purchase directly supports the artists, their workshops, apprentices, and families.

-The coated steel finish means these pieces can be displayed indoors or mounted outside on a garden wall, barn, or fence.
+The protective coated steel finish allows these pieces to be displayed indoors or mounted outdoors on a garden wall, barn, fence, or patio.

 We also carry a separate collection of Haitian Oil Drum Birds.